ivanfourie/BrewTour/README.md

 pm.makePersistent(beer);
 ```

-So as you can see JDO is quite simple.
+So as you can see doing persistence here is quite simple.

 `end`